Elsa-Mari1/office-spaces/README.md

 # Office Space React App

 The purpose of this application is to manage office space.
-It will allow users to create and manage offices, view office details and occupants, and manage office workers.
+It will allow users to create and manage offices, view office details and occupants and manage office workers.

 ## Installation